 Both Trump and Biden are wrong in their assessment of science.

 Trump is wrong in asserting we do not know what causes our climate to change and no pertinent response is needed.
-Biden, like Al Gore, is wrong to think humans can fix climate change, as he was wrong in signing up to fix cancer (remember?).
-Another example of ill-advised bandaging of undesirable wounds of correlation taking away resources from the discovery of causation.
+Like Al Gore, Biden is wrong to think humans can fix climate change, as he was wrong in signing up to cure cancer (remember?)—another example of ill-advised bandaging of undesirable wounds of correlation taking away resources from the discovery of causation.

 Lead, Or Get Out Of The Way

 We must elect better leaders.
 Leaders who comprehend how nature controls us and only our best-evolving understanding of nature’s truth, with or without the help of the manmade practice of science, can improve human adaptability to nature’s entropy.